 We have our own fast track process for minor proposals that do not qualify for VicSmart.

-A proposal will qualify for Moreland’s 10 day fast track process if it:
+A proposal will qualify for Moreland’s 10 day fast track process if it satisfies all the following:

-- does not require referral to another department or external authority
+- it does not require referral to another department or external authority

-- does not require advertising to neighbours, and
+- it does not require advertising to neighbours

 To find out if your application is eligible for our fast track process, call us on 9240 1111.